Nonideal Reaction-Diffusion Systems: Multiple Routes to Instability

 Turning to the dynamics, by combining dynamical density functional theory~\cite{te2020classical} and open CRNs theory~\cite{Rao2016, Avanzini2021a, Avanzini2022}, the concentration fields of internal species $c_x(\boldsymbol{r},t)$ evolve as

 with closure relations

-where $\boldsymbol{\nabla}$ is the spatial gradient; $k_\text{B}$ is the Boltzmann constant; $\mu_x$ (resp. $D_x$) is the non-dimensional chemical potential (diffusion coefficient) of species~$x$; $F$ is the Helmholtz free energy of the non-ideal mixture; $S^{\rho}_x = \nu_x^{-\rho} - \nu_x^{+\rho}$ is the entry of the so-called stoichiometric matrix $\mathbb{S}$ of the internal species (indexes $x$ and $\rho$ correspond to the rows and columns, respectively); $\curr$ is the net current of reaction $\rho$ expressed as the difference between the forward $\flux{+}$ and the backward $\flux{-}$ reaction flux; $s_\rho$ is a positive preexponential factor that depends on the activation energy of the reaction $\rho$.
+where $\boldsymbol{\nabla}$ is the spatial gradient; $k_\text{B}$ is the Boltzmann constant; $\mu_x$ (resp. $D_x$) is the non-dimensional chemical potential (diffusion coefficient) of species~$x$; $F$ is the Helmholtz free energy of the nonideal mixture; $S^{\rho}_x = \nu_x^{-\rho} - \nu_x^{+\rho}$ is the entry of the so-called stoichiometric matrix $\mathbb{S}$ of the internal species (indexes $x$ and $\rho$ correspond to the rows and columns, respectively); $\curr$ is the net current of reaction $\rho$ expressed as the difference between the forward $\flux{+}$ and the backward $\flux{-}$ reaction flux; $s_\rho$ is a positive preexponential factor that depends on the activation energy of the reaction $\rho$.
 The reaction fluxes $j_{\pm\rho}$ are defined in \cref{eq:react-fluxes} as the Arrhenius like rates.

+We note that thermodynamically consistent currents could in principle allow for an additional dependence on the concentrations in $s_\rho(\boldsymbol{c})$, but is rarely considered and is thus omitted in our study.

 The diffusive contribution to the dynamics describes a pure gradient flow and the only nonequilibrium drive stems from chemostats.
 In absence of chemostats, the system relaxes to equilibrium.
 Dynamical models similar to \cref{eq:RD-def,eq:closures} have been recently considered in Refs.~\cite{kirschbaum2021controlling, zwicker2022intertwined, miangolarra2023non}.